mccright/rrl/test.md

 # History:
 * I started tracking by adding a reference and notes for each book that I read or listened to.
 * Over time the pages grew to an unreasonable length.
 I started trying to use Github markdown collapsible sections.
-Technically, they worked well, but the native github pages are not for everyone, and did not work well for non-Github users on their mobile devices...
+Technically, they worked well, but the native github UI for everyone, and did not seem to work well for non-Github users on their mobile devices...
-* Then I tried using Github pages, which was kind of a trial because of the unclear and sometimes conflicting guidance for doing so for pages that employed collapsible sections and Github markdown.
+* Then I tried using [`Github pages`](https://docs.github.com/en/pages), which was kind of a trial because of the unclear and sometimes conflicting guidance for doing so for pages that employed collapsible sections and Github markdown.
 For this site, the most important *fixes* were:
   * Always put an empty line after collapsible section tags.
   * Put double quotes around any string that included whitespace in the site config file (_config.yml).
   * Use the `markdown: GFM` processor in the site config file (_config.yml).